 “A constitution is, in fact, and must be regarded by the judges, as a fundamental law.
 It therefore belongs to them to ascertain its meaning, as well as the meaning of any particular act proceeding from the legislative body.
 If there should happen to be an irreconcilable variance between the two, that which has the superior obligation and validity ought, of course, to be preferred; or, in other words, the Constitution ought to be preferred to the statute, the intention of the people to the intention of their agents.”4

 The Constitution did not expressly give the judiciary the power of judicial review; these were merely Hamilton’s thoughts and interpretations of what the document could entail.

-The process of judicial review was affirmed by Chief Justice of the Supreme Court John Marshall in perhaps the most important case in US history: Marbury v.
+Chief Justice of the Supreme Court John Marshall affirmed the process of judicial review in perhaps the most important case in US history: Marbury v.
 Madison (1803).